 All our guests will receive exclusive Phase One equipment, software and training for use during this workshop, including:

-Premiere XF Camera System sent directly to your private address for training before the workshop.
+Premiere XT Camera System sent directly to your private address for training before the workshop.

 One-to-one Master Class with a Phase One expert prior to departure and after ended workshop.